Short Note on Passiflora

 pest Anastrepha dryas (a fruit fly of

 the family Tephritidae) are destroying fruit

 pods, inhibiting natural regeneration.

 Seed purchased about 1994 (under the rules of the day, prior to restrictions effected in 1998) successfully germinated and yielded five plants (2 of which I donated to a specialist in exotica).
 Two of the Passiflora lindeniana grown outdoors flowered after about ten years.
 Fruit only set and matured when flowers were hand pollinated from another tree several hundred metres away.

 These small trees are very slow growing.
 The tallest of the three

-trees is only about 3.5 meters - after 24 years of growth.
-Mature trees
+trees is only about 3.5 meters and a girth of 45 cm - after 24

 This is the first recorded flowering and fruiting of this species

 outside in any country of the world outside its native range

 (pers. comm.
 John Vanderplank, november 2012).
 (It is likely that